Best Books For Worship Leaders

 - How can I be a worship leader if I’m not a musician or singer?

 - What does the Bible teach about how we come into the presence of God and how we lead other people into the presence of God?

 Zach Neese is the worship pastor at Gateway Church’s North Fort Worth Campus.
-Along with pastoring his local church, he is currently a professor at The King’s University at Gateway, and he travels internationally to teach on worship.
+Along with pastoring his local church, he is currently a professor at The King’s University at Gateway and travels internationally to teach on worship.

-This book changed my life when I first read it over 10 years ago.
+This book changed my life when I read it over 10 years ago.
 I felt like it was the first time I was ever really taught about Biblical worship.
 Emphasizing the importance of being faithful to God’s Word, it provides a comprehensive guide on how to approach Him.
-This powerful resource has not only convicted me, but also drawn me closer to Jesus through His Word.
+This powerful resource has convicted me and drawn me closer to Jesus through His Word.

 Overall, “How To Worship a King” is an insightful and inspiring book about the etiquette of approaching God.
 Brimming with examples from the Bible, it guides readers on how to prepare their hearts and lives to worship the Lord in spirit and truth.
-Zach shares his own experiences as a pastor and musician to provide practical advice and wisdom on how to lead services with excellence.
+Zach shares his experiences as a pastor and musician to provide practical advice and wisdom on leading services with excellence.

 Alongside this, he encourages followers of Christ to share His love in their communities and spread the gospel of peace.
 With its thought-provoking scriptures, vivid storytelling, and inspiring insights, “How To Worship a King” will fill you with hope as you come to better understand God’s remarkable grace.

 Even as the sound of modern worship has grown louder, the heartbeat of true worship has grown faint.
 This is a call for those whose hearts burn to see it revived – who burn with reformation’s fire.
 Who long to see the purity of worship restored and the Lord’s house of prayer once again reflect the fullness of his glory and the wonders of his heart.